 On more than one hiking trip, I’ve been tempted to curl up on a bed of ferns for a restorative nap.
 I bet my N.E.L.s would go through the roof.

 But what if you don’t have the time to visit a National Park?
-You still need outdoor experiences to raise those N.E.L.s.
-So get out and hike on nearby trails.
+Get out and hike on nearby trails.
 If you live in the city, take walks in a park.
 Or stroll the tree-lined streets of your suburban neighborhood.